pattern

 a piece of protective clothing worn to shield against bullets and keep the wearer safe from injury

-Ex: The SWAT team members donned bulletproof vests before entering the building to apprehend the suspect .
+Ex: The SWAT team members donned their bulletproof vests before entering the building to apprehend the suspect .

 daily words